 Configure a Clean Time for each Clean Type by room or room type.
 This is normally done during installation and training, but can be changed at any time.

 Forecast Housekeeping Requirements

-The housekeeping module is designed to forecast the total number of housekeepers needed for each day in the future based on current guests in-house and expected arrivals/departures.
-This information can be used to accurately plan the work schedules of housekeepers to ensure there is enough staff to cover the cleaning for that day.
+The housekeeping module forecasts the total number of room attendants needed for each day in the future based on current guests in-house and expected arrivals and departures.
+This information can be used to accurately plan the work schedules of room attendants so enough staff is on hand to cover the cleaning for that day.

 Rooms Marked as Dirty Each Night

 During night audit or close of day, rooms are automatically marked as Dirty.
 The system also has the ability to mark a room for a Tidy clean if a certain number of unoccupied days has passed.
 Also, a room could be marked as Ready to Inspect the day prior to a new guest checking in.

 - Either the day before or the morning of the current day, create the cleaning schedules

 - The boards are based on the current number of dirty rooms and rooms Ready to be Inspected